 - For shorter groups of plants (5′ or less) leaning onto walkways, paths or other areas: Use 2-3′ foldable wire fencing along the edges of the pathways.
 See photo below.

 Purchase this type of fencing at any home improvement store or garden center.
 You can often get this fencing on sale at the end of the season and you’ll be ready for next year.
-This type of fencing is barely noticeable since the plant foliage will conceal most of it.
+This type of fencing is barely noticeable since the plant foliage will help conceal.

-I set the poles at 4-5′ intervals along the path, and pushed them about 6-8″ into the ground.
+I set the poles/stakes at 4-5′ intervals along the path, and pushed them about 6-8″ into the ground.
 It’s best to insert them when the soil is moist, since clay soils are as hard as concrete when dry.
-Then I took natural jute twine and tied it securely about midway in height to the first pole in my path, and then pulled the string taut, and wrapped it 3 times around the next pole, then pulled it taut, and continued until I reached the last pole, then tied it securely.
+Then I took natural jute twine and tied it securely about midway in height to the first pole in my path, and then pulled the string taut, and wrapped it 3 times around the next pole or stake, then pulled it taut, and continued until I reached the last pole, then tied it securely.
 If needed, you can tie another layer of string further down or higher up, depending on how much support you need.
-The twine is barely noticeable since most of the plant foliage will conceal it.
-See photos below.
+The twine is barely noticeable since most of the plant foliage will conceal it., plus jute is biodegradable.